sahansera/medline-pubmed-extractor/README.md

 1. Clone this repo,
 2. Open in VS 2019 or Rider
-3. Configure the input and output paths
+3. Configure the input and output paths (either passing them as command line args or manually)
-4. Hit F5.
+4. Hit F5

 or if you are using the console,